oxja/PythonSetTheory/README.md

 # PythonSetTheory
-Recognises set relations and evaluates logical statements.
+CS130 tool, recognises set relations and evaluates logical statements.

 To use, import the library: